Updated on December 25th, 2022

 Who Can Write the Letter?

 Often, one of the hardest parts about acquiring a scholarship letter of recommendation is determining who should actually write the letter.
-In some cases, the instructions for applying will specify who the committee wants to hear from, making this part of the process somewhat easier.
-However, when they don’t provide explicit guidance, your child will have to make this determination on their own.
+In some cases, the instructions for students applying will specify who the committee wants to hear from, making this part of the process somewhat easier.
+However, when they don’t provide explicit guidance, your student will have to make this determination on their own.

 The most common sources for a scholarship letter of recommendation are teachers, employers, volunteer work supervisors, and mentors.